November 17, 2024

 Several demographic factors significantly affect parental engagement and, subsequently, the effectiveness of Floortime therapy.
 These include:

 These factors, together with the severity of the child’s condition and the overall duration of Floortime sessions, determine the quality of parental involvement, thereby influencing the overall efficacy of the therapy.
-For additional strategies to enhance engagement and progress, consider exploring our sections on dir floortime therapy techniques and dir floortime therapy benefits.
+For additional strategies to enhance engagement and progress, consider exploring our sections on DIR floortime therapy techniques and DIR floortime therapy benefits.